mstasak/HBD8080A/LINKS.md

 https://www.hanselman.com/blog/emulating-a-playstation-1-psx-entirely-with-c-and-net

+*new https://enginedesigns.net/retroassembler - I use this cross-assembler to compile a binary image for Dr. Wang's Palo Alto Tiny Basic.
+It is extremely fast and feature-rich, but required some source code updates to accomodate its pseudo-op names and expression syntax.

 FWIW, this stuff isn't hard to find, just search for 8080A emulator Windows.

 "emustudio" seems to have a very nice Java-based emulation system, with assembler,